 I think they're satisfying enough to serve as lunch, too.
 I'd place a few on a bed of chopped Butter lettuce, drizzled with a delicious salad dressing.
 Perfect!

-Each bite of the Niçoise Deviled Eggs is hearty, packed with rich, delectable flavors creamy with a bit of crunch — all at once!
+Each bite of the Niçoise Deviled Eggs is hearty and packed with rich delectable flavors.
+And they're creamy with a bit of crunch — all at once!

 Why Wild Selections Tuna?